DevnagriAI/devnagri_docs/guide/Client_Guide.md

 #### Upload Files To Translate

-User has the choice to either select files or drop files.
-Multiple files (Upto 10 files with maximum file size of 15MBs each) can be uploaded at Devnagri in different formats.
+User has the choice to either select or drop files.
+Multiple files (Upto 10 files with maximum file size of 15MB each) can be uploaded in different formats.
 We accept 11 different file formats (.json, .xml, .csv, .docx, .srt, .pptx, .txt, .pdf, .xlsx, .idml, .html).

 ![Upload Content](./images/DropFile2.png)